Black Friday TV deals: Amazing buys you can get right now

 Best TV deals right now

-Want built-in Roku instead of Samsung's OS?
-Check out this 70-incher from RCA.
+The Roku smart TV operating system is CNET's favorite, and having it built right into the TV is ideal for a smaller set for the kitchen or kids' room.
+We expect to see similar TVs cost less around Black Friday itself, but not that much less -- and grabbing one now at this price might be worth saving the hassle for you.
+Read CNET's TCL 32S325 review.

+At the other end of the size spectrum, a 70-inch TV is about as big as Roku comes.
 We haven't reviewed it, and this brand isn't exactly known for its picture quality.
-But it's a friggin' 70-inch 4K Roku TV for $550.
+But it's a friggin' 70-inch 4K Roku TV for $500.
 Allowances can (and will) be made!

-While CNET hasn't reviewed this model -- and expectations for a $100 TV aren't exactly high -- this 720p model has the Roku smart TV operating system (our favorite) and three HDMI inputs.
-Hard to complain about that feature set at this price if you're looking for a small TV for the kitchen or kids' room.

-Featuring 4K HDR and Roku's great smart TV system built-in, the picture quality is no great shakes, but this price is good enough (the lowest this year, so far) that you can probably overlook it.
-Read our TCL 50S425 Roku TV review.

 The M-Series Quantum delivers excellent picture quality, with deep black levels, accurate color and very good 4K HDR performance.
 And its smart system is phone-friendly, with Google Cast and Apple AirPlay control.